 Fighting Moves Into Major Ivory Coast City

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 NPR's Ofeibea Quist-Arcton reports.

-QUIST-ARCTON: The U.S., the French and U.N. chief have intensified their calls for Gbagbo to step down.
+QUIST: The U.S., the French and U.N. chief have intensified their calls for Gbagbo to step down.
 Ban Ki-moon urged Gbagbo immediately to relinquish power to Ouattara, who has been confined to a lagoonside hotel since the disputed presidential vote, protected by U.N. peacekeepers and blockaded by Gbagbo loyalists.
 Ouattara spoke today.

-President-elect ALASSANE OUATTARA (Ivory Coast): (Speaking foreign language).
+ALASSANE OUATTARA: (Speaking foreign language).

-The U.S. assistant secretary of state for African affairs, Johnny Carson, said Gbagbo was weakening.
+QUIST: The U.S. assistant secretary of state for African affairs, Johnny Carson, said Gbagbo was weakening.

-Ofeibea Quist-Arcton, NPR News, Accra.
+QUIST: Ofeibea Quist-Arcton, NPR News, Accra.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.